Windermere School: Hodge Howe Watersports Centre

 The school's third campus is its watersports centre, Hodge Howe, on the shore of Windermere.
 There is a central pavilion with changing facilities, a boathouse, harbour and extensive wooded grounds.
 Hodge Howe is an RYA Teaching Centre.
 In 2018, Hodge Howe became a British Youth Sailing Recognised Club by the RYA for its race training, becoming the first school facility in the UK to earn this status.

 Boarding

 Boarding has been a central tradition since the school's foundation.
-Today, boarders account for approximately half the senior school pupils, and there are a small number from Elleray.
-Boarders live in one of three houses, all at the senior school site:
+Today, boarders account for approximately half the senior school pupils, and there are a small number from the primary school.
+Boarders live in one of two houses, all at the senior school site:

 Westmorland House

 Westmorland House is the Sixth Form centre, acting as both boarding house and study centre for students aged 16 to 18.
 Boarders live in single-sex flats of five, complete with kitchenette and a common room.
 Day students are also assigned to a flat.
 The Houseparents have their own flat in the building, as do other house staff.